Suspicious-Mango/AFS-Lab-scripts/README.md

 # AFS-Lab-scripts
-The collection of scripts I've made for the Anne Ferguson-Smith Lab at the University of Cambridge, Genetics Department
+The collection of scripts I've made for the Anne Ferguson-Smith Lab at the University of Cambridge, Genetics Department.
+Made under the direction of Dr. Kevin Costello.

 ----------------------------------------